 Privacy Policy

-- •You can request access, correction, deletion, restriction, objection, portability, consent withdrawal, and complaint to a data authority, though some rights can be limited by law.
+- •You can request access, correction, deletion (in some cases), objection/restriction, portability, consent withdrawal, and contest certain automated decisions; rights may be limited by law.